 This post may contain affiliate links.
 Please read my disclosure policy.

-Pulled pork, diced tomatoes, and a variety of frozen vegetables simmer for hours in a mixture of chicken broth and crushed tomatoes.
-There’s also some barbecue sauce and a few tablespoons of brown sugar for a smoky, sweet result!
+• Flavor Explosion.
+Pulled pork, diced tomatoes, and various frozen vegetables simmer in a mixture of chicken broth, crushed tomatoes, and barbecue sauce for a smoky, sweet result!

-• Frozen vegetables — I prefer to thaw mine so I can drain off any extra liquid first.
+• Frozen vegetables — I prefer to thaw mine to drain off any extra liquid first.
 Simply place them in the refrigerator the night before.
 If you can’t find lima beans, substitute butter beans instead.

 • Potatoes — Young potatoes such as baby red or Yukon gold have tender skins so you don’t need to peel them!